Benefits of Art Therapy for Elderly: Strictly for Adults!

 Benefits of art therapy for elderly

 Art has the power to change one's impression of the world.
-It impacts people's moods in a way.
-This is particularly true for elderly who experience loneliness, boredom, depression and other medical conditions.
+It impacts people's moods in away.
+This is particularly true for the elderly who experience loneliness, boredom, depression and other medical conditions.
 Art, in any form, allows people to vent their emotions and heal their minds.

 Old age is a fragile period where an outlet for self-expression is necessary.
 Cooking, sewing, weaving, origami, painting, cultivating, decorating, music, collecting vintage articles, verse composing, delivering speeches or shows- everything is an art.
 Therapeutic art activities for adults are gaining popularity for their healing benefits.
 In a way, it gives a sense of satisfaction, which medicine fails to do.
 There is a good reason why medical practitioners and psychologists recommend creative and therapeutic Art activities besides regular treatment.

-This is how art therapy for elderly helps:
+This is how art therapy for the elderly helps:

 - Aiding socialization